SharePoint/sp-dev-docs/docs/schema/methodinstances-element-in-method-bdcmetadataresource-schema.md

 **Applies to**: SharePoint 2016 | SharePoint Foundation 2013 |
 SharePoint Online | SharePoint Server 2013

-See [MethodInstances Element in Method (BDCMetadata Schema)](methodinstances-element-in-method-bdcmetadata-schema.md)</span> for more details.
+For more information, see [MethodInstances Element in Method (BDCMetadata Schema)](methodinstances-element-in-method-bdcmetadata-schema.md)</span> for more details.